Flash & Custom Requests

 No automatic deposit timer

 Unlike flash, custom requests don't trigger an immediate payment.
-The appointment is created as pending and sits until you're ready to act on it.
-You review the request, decide on pricing, and then send a deposit invoice when you're ready to confirm.
-In the meantime, use Square Messages to communicate with your client — it's the best place to go back and forth on sizing, placement, or reference images before you settle on a price.
+The request sits in your dashboard until you're ready to act on it.
+Review the details, decide on pricing, and create a deposit link when you're ready to confirm.
+In the meantime, use Square Messages to go back and forth on sizing, placement, or reference images before you settle on a price.

 Declining requests

-If you don't want to take a request, cancel the appointment in Square.
+If you don't want to take a request, cancel it from the booking detail page.
 There's no penalty — it just frees the slot.
 Consider sending the client a message via Square so they know what happened.

 Which should I use?